 Experience and/or knowledge in the planning, development, review and delivery of recreation programs.

-Sound organisational, prioritising and problem-solving skills with the ability to see tasks through to completion within deadlines.
+Sound organisational, prioritising and problem-solving skills, with the ability to see tasks through to completion within deadlines.

 Ability to build productive working relationships and networks with a variety of stakeholders to contribute to service improvement and efficiency.